 The wide variation in prices is due to different technologies and states.
 In San Francisco for example, prices can be significantly higher than the American average.

-In comparison, the average developer salary in Germany (without additional costs) is more homogeneous due to the homogeneity of the German economy:
+In comparison, the average developer salary in Germany is more homogeneous due to the homogeneity of the German economy:

-The greatest growth in salaries in both cases we see when moving from Mid-Level Developer to Senior Developer.
-This can be explained by a qualitative leap in responsibilities, his independence, and his ability to lead a team.
+The greatest gap in salaries in both cases is for Middle and Senior developers.
+This can be explained by a qualitative leap in responsibilities, his independence, and their ability to lead a development team.

 Whom to choose if you don’t have enough money

-It seems that everything is simple.
+Seems that everything is simple.
 You have requirements, and there is a pool of developers on the market.
-But sometimes budget limits the choice, and you simply cannot afford to hire the developer you need.
+But sometimes budget limits the choice, and you cannot afford to hire the developer you need.

 Poor project quality = higher costs in the future